Mouse-Unit-07/engineering-sketches/development-tools/development-tools.md

 - **Jenkins**
   - Checks new source code pushed to GitHub w/ existing package artifacts to let an engineer know whether their new code works w/ all the other existing packages
   - Can run a Docker container identical to development Docker container to run the exact same procedure, but with all existing software packages
+  - ...Shelved until we migrate to a new MCU that has an associated Linux toolchain

 - **JFrog Artifactory**
   - Stores and centralizes build artifacts (package binaries) and Docker images
   - Also serves as version control
   - Popular build artifact repo choice that supports Conan
   - Nexus is also poular, but requires paid tier for Conan support
+  - ...Shelved until we migrate to a new MCU that has an associated Linux toolchain

 - **YouTube**
   - storage for all videos for reference